The information below relates to information about cervical health. To contact ACCF directly for other matters, please contact us.

 – Is routine cervical screening safe during pregnancy?

-– Do I need to have a Pap test if I’ve been immunised against HPV?
+– Do I need to have a Cervical Screening Test if I’ve been immunised against HPV?

 – Cervical screening after menopause